Bank Account Opening in UAE

 • Board Resolution, if any

-If the company’s original documents change or are amended, they will be notarized and attested by the respective free zone.
+• If the original documents change or are amended, they will be notarized and attested by the respective free zone.

 Corporate Bank Account for Foreign Company